-Are you looking for some coding toys and tools for children?
+Are you looking for some cool coding toys and tools for children?
 Then you've come to the right place.
-The following 10 are a great mix of toys that will help introduce or develop your child's knowledge and confidence with coding.
+The following 10 are a great mix of toys that will help introduce or develop your child's knowledge and confidence in coding.

-Who can argue with the idea of Lego for Christmas?
-Especially a Lego kit that is a perfect example of coding toys and tools for children.
+Who can argue with the idea of Lego as a gift?
+Especially a Lego kit that helps children with coding.
 This set lets your little ones learn how to program robots.
 The kit is aimed at children between the ages of 7 and 12, but does Lego really have an age limit?

 Here's a great little toy to teach basic coding that doesn't need a computer or WiFi.
 Your child gets to build a maze and then program Colby the mouse to traverse it.

-Simple yet effective.
-The set comes with mazes depicted on so-called 'activity cards' that your child can build.
-Or, of course, your child can design their own.
+Simple yet effective, the set comes with mazes depicted on 'activity cards' that your child can build.
+And, of course, your child can design their own as well.

 Kano is ideal for children who want to build their own little computer.
 The entire set is powered using a Raspberry Pi as well as Kano's very own OS and keyboard.

 The set comes complete with an HDMI cable to connect to a TV or monitor.
 The Pi comes in a transparent case so kids can see the 'gubbins' at work.
 Cables are also color-coded to help young builders put the kit together.